 Time of Departure accuracy

+The RMS accuracy of the time of departure provided in TIME_OF_DEPARTURE shall be less than or equal to 80 ns.

 The Time of Departure accuracy test evaluates TIME_OF_DEPARTURE against aTxPHYTxStartRMS and aTxPHYTxStartRMS against TIME_OF_DEPARTURE_ACCURACY_TEST_THRESH as defined in Annex P with the following test parameters:

 (#385)MULTICHANNEL_SAMPLING_RATE is 660×106 sample/s for a 540 MHz channel and 1320×106 sample/s for a 1080 MHz channel.